 Records that are partially released under the Act have had deletions applied in accordance with Section 50 of the Act.
-Deletions have been applied to information that is taken to be contrary to the public interest to disclose, or would, on balance, be contrary to the public interest to disclose in accordance with the public interest test set out in Section 17 of the FOI Act.
+Deletions have been applied to information that would, on balance, be contrary to the public interest to disclose in accordance with the public interest test set out in Section 17 of the Act.
 Section 50 provides for information that is contrary to the public interest to be deleted from the records, enabling the remainder of the record to be released.